Feyerabend/vm/metcalfe/README.md

 a simple abstraction, we can put 'i' as placeholder for numbers or variables.
 This machine can thus be used for simple parsing.

-First "compile" the program 'etf.mc' (source code) into 'etf.b' (binary).
+First compile or assemble the program 'etf.mc' (source code) into 'etf.b' (binary).
 Then run the binary with a sample file 'etf.test' such as `(,i,+,i,)`.
-This is then parsed into a list
-`['(', 'i', '+', 'i', ')']` for easier handling of cases where matching is done with concatenated charaters into their own tokens, e.g. 'ab'.
+This is then parsed into a list `['(', 'i', '+', 'i', ')']` for easier handling of cases where matching is done with concatenated characters into their own tokens, e.g. 'ab'.

 ```shell